mwasifshkeel/candy-crush-cpp/README.md

 ### Running the Project

-1. Open the main project file, typically `main.cpp`.
+1. Open the main project file `CandyCrush.cpp`.
-2. Compile and run the project using the build and run commands in Visual Studio Code, or use the integrated terminal:
+2. Compile and run the project using the build and run commands in Visual Studio Code.
-    ```bash
-    g++ -o candy_crush main.cpp
-    ./candy_crush
-    ```

 ## Key Features and Functionalities Implemented